oregonlooney/UO-RE-OpenAI-ConversationScript/README.md

 - Real-time conversation with players using OpenAI's GPT-3.5-turbo model
 - Ability to respond to specific players or keywords
 - Configurable personality and behavior
-- Compatibility with the Razor Enhanced Plugin
-- Designed to work within the limitations of IronPython 3.4

 ## Usage